A Primer on Security of Quantum Computing Hardware: Defense mechanisms

 \subsubsection{Split Compilation}

-In a study by Saki et al.~\cite{saki2021split}, the authors address the security and privacy concerns associated with third-party compilers and quantum intellectual properties (IPs).
-The authors propose a split compilation methodology as a solution to secure quantum IPs from untrusted compilers while still utilizing their optimizations.
+A split compilation methodology has been proposed as a solution to secure quantum IPs from untrusted compilers while still utilizing their optimizations \cite{saki2021split}.
 The methodology involves splitting a quantum circuit into multiple parts, which can either be sent to a single compiler at different times or to multiple compilers.
 By dividing the circuit in this manner, the adversary only has access to partial information.
 The sub-circuits will be unscrambled and stitched by the designer post-compilation.
 Fig~\ref{fig:split} exemplifies the proposed idea.

-In the study, the authors conducted an analysis of over 152 quantum circuits on three IBM hardware architectures.
+An analysis of over 152 quantum circuits on three IBM hardware architectures has been conducted in the study.
 The results showed that the split compilation methodology can secure IPs effectively when multiple compilers are used, or can introduce a factorial time reconstruction complexity while incurring a modest overhead (approximately 3\% to 6\% on average).
-The methodology involves splitting the quantum circuit into one or more sub-circuits prior to compilation.